-Section 9: Training and Resources
+Training and Resources

 - The school plans a programme of Continuing Professional Development (CPD), including supporting children with SEND, for all teaching staff.
-This includes in-house training as well as that provided by outside agencies. - Additional training for staff is arranged to meet the identified needs of individuals or groups of pupils. - Staff are trained in the principles of the SEND Code of Practice, the procedures for assessing and identifying children's needs, and for monitoring and reviewing their progress. - The school is able to access advice and training from the Local authority (e.g. the Educational Psychologist, LBATT, Social Communication Team, Sensory Support Service), the Speech and Language Therapy service and the School Nursing service. - Newly appointed teaching staff meet the Inclusion Leader/SENCo to discuss key aspects of SEND practice and provision. - The SENCo attends the Weald Locality SENCo network meetings twice a term and attends local authority SENCo briefings. - Resources to support children with SEND are identified to meet the needs of individual or groups of children.
-Allocation of intervention teacher and teaching assistant support is reviewed each half term by the SENCo.
+This includes inhouse training as well as that provided by outside agencies. - Additional training for staff is arranged to meet the identified needs of individuals or groups of pupils. - Staff are trained in the principles of the SEND Code of Practice, the procedures for assessing and identifying children's needs, and for monitoring and reviewing their progress. - The school is able to access advice and training from the Local authority (e.g. the Educational Psychologist, LBATT, Social Communication Team, Sensory Support Service), the Speech and Language Therapy service and the School Nursing service. - Newly appointed teaching staff meet the Inclusion Leader/SENDCo to discuss key aspects of SEND practice and provision. - The SENDCo attends the Weald Locality SENDCo network meetings twice a term and attends local authority SENDCo briefings. - Resources to support children with SEND are identified to meet the needs of individual or groups of children.
+Allocation of intervention teacher and teaching assistant support is reviewed each half term by the SENDCo.

-Section 10: Roles and Responsibilities
+Roles and Responsibilities

-- The SENCo leads a team of intervention teachers, learning support assistants and teaching assistants providing additional support to children with statements/EHC plans or at SEN Support. - Mrs Rachel Chambers is governor with responsibility for specific oversight of the school's arrangements for SEND. - The SENCo manages provision for children with medical needs.
+- The SENDCo leads a team of intervention teachers, learning support assistants and teaching assistants providing additional support to children with EHCPs or at SEND Support. - The governing body has 2 governors with responsibility for specific oversight of the school's arrangements for SEND.
+The currents details of the governors with this responsibility are on the governors page of the website: Governing Body - The SENDCo manages provision for children with medical needs.